arumds/food_recommender/README.md

 ## Serving this online (minimal demo)

-`main.py` is a batch/offline script — it evaluates the architecture and saves model artifacts in one run, but doesn't expose anything as a live service itself. `app.py` is a separate, minimal demonstration of what serving those artifacts for real would look like:
+`app.py` is a minimal demonstration of what serving those artifacts for real would look like:

 ```bash
 python3 src/data_gen.py    # if you haven't already